gagaus/flash-sales-bot/README.md

 `node server.js`

-Fill the `backend_config.js` file with your [Page Access Token](https://developers.facebook.com/docs/pages/access-tokens).
+Fill the `backend_config.js` file with your [Page Access Token](https://developers.facebook.com/docs/pages/access-tokens), and a `VERIFICATION_TOKEN` with a non-guessable string.

 For initial tests or development, you can install and use [Local Tunnel](https://localtunnel.github.io/www/).
 With your node server up, run